The Latest iPhones – Battery Life Compared

 - Apple has changed the way they advertise battery life since last year.
 They now share video playback as streamed, instead of wireless.

-If you are looking to buy the iPhone with the best battery life in 2019, the iPhone 11 Pro Max should be your choice.
-If you feel like its screen size (6.5 inches) is too big for your hands, the iPhone 11 Pro (5.8 inches) is a great choice.
-I would, however, recommend the iPhone 11 (6.1 inches) if you’re OK with not having an OLED screen.
+If you are looking to buy the iPhone with the best battery life in 2020, the iPhone 12 Pro Max should be your choice.
+If you feel like its screen size (6.7 inches) is too big for your hands, the iPhone 12 Pro (6.1 inches) is a great choice.

 Something else to take into account if you’re thinking about buying an older model like the iPhone 7 or 7 Plus is that since iPhone 8, all iPhones released support something called fast charge.
 This makes it possible to charge your phone from 0 to 50% battery in 30 minutes when using the right power adapter.
 You can read more about that here on Apple’s website.